norcams/docs-enduser/docs/security-group-sanity.rst

   groups, or the combination of security groups that comprise the firewall in front of an instance

+* Only rules that are member of a security groups that are applied to actual instances, are checked.
+Unused security group rules are ignored

 * The IP address ranges of UiO and UiB are whitelisted.
 As long as the IP address and netmask decribes a subset of these ranges, the rule is ignored